Altarax/LEDs_control/README.md

 Thanks to this person because I'll be able to do my first tests to understand the WS2812B correctly.

 (05/12 : currently waiting the PCB)
+(02/01 : PCB finally here !
+But I don't find my resistors...
+In a few days I'll start the tests)

 ## Roadmap